C2SM/git-course/advanced/Exercise_4.md

 In this exercise, you will learn how to use `git stash` to store changes that are not yet ready for commit.
 Then you will learn how to recover those changes in your Git repository.
 Next, you will use `git worktree` to learn how to work with simultaneous checkouts of the same repository in one place, allowing you work on and transfer files between different Git branches easily.

 This exercise uses the same Git repository that was created in Exercise 3.
-If you have not already done so, you can create it by following the instructions in the *Initialize the Git repository* section in [Exercise 3](./Exercise_3.md).
+If you have not already done so, you can create it by following the instructions in the [Initialize the Git repository](./Exercise_3.md#initialize) section of Exercise 3.

 * [Stash your changes](#stash)